Furnace Repair in Birmingham, AL — Shelby County Heating Specialists

 A loud bang or boom on ignition usually indicates delayed ignition — gas accumulates in the firebox before lighting.
 Causes include a dirty burner, a failing igniter, or gas valve timing issues.
 This condition stresses the heat exchanger and should be repaired promptly.

-What's the difference between a furnace and a heat pump for Birmingham homes?
+What's the difference between a furnace and a heat pump for Shelby County homes?

-A gas furnace burns fuel to create heat and can maintain warmth even when outdoor temperatures drop below 20°F. A heat pump moves heat from outside air into the home and operates most efficiently when temperatures are above 35°F — common for Birmingham winters.
-Many east Birmingham homes do well with heat pumps given our mild climate, though homes in elevated areas of Clay and Pinson sometimes benefit from gas backup heat.
+A gas furnace burns fuel to create heat and can maintain warmth even when outdoor temperatures drop below 20°F. A heat pump moves heat from outside air into the home and operates most efficiently when temperatures are above 35°F — common for central Alabama winters.
+Many Shelby County homes do well with heat pumps given our mild climate, though older homes in Sylacauga and Talladega County sometimes benefit from gas backup heat during a deep freeze.